 - A wide, diverse range of patient populations

 Practica and internships are generally assigned on a one-year basis.
-Students usually assume new field placement positions at the beginning of each academic year so they can gain exposure to a variety of training models.
-We attempt to match student interests and needs to training site offerings, although procedures for matching vary from campus to campus.
+In clinical psychology degrees, you’ll typically assume new field placement positions at the beginning of each academic year so you can gain exposure to a variety of training models.
+We attempt to match your interests and needs to training site offerings, although procedures for matching vary from campus to campus at our graduate school.

 The culminating clinical training component of the clinical psychology doctoral degree is the doctoral internship.
-Beginning with the first year and continuing throughout the degree program, CSPP doctoral students are provided with education about the internship process.
-The Offices of Professional Training faculty and staff provide continuous support as students build their clinical training experiences, and they provide guidance to students across all phases of the internship application, interview, and acceptance process.
-Throughout the degree program, faculty actively work with students to develop competitive applications for APA-accredited internships and obtain internships that are a good fit for their career goals.
-For additional information about a program's specific internship application requirements, please refer to the program's webpage.
+Beginning with the first year and continuing throughout the doctoral degree program, CSPP doctoral students are provided with education about the internship process.
+Faculty and staff provide continuous support as you build your clinical training experiences, and they provide guidance across all phases of the internship application, interview, and acceptance process.
+Throughout the psychological clinical science degree program, faculty actively work to develop competitive applications for APA-accredited internships and obtain internships that are a good fit for student career goals.
+For additional information about a graduate program's specific internship application requirements in the psychology major, please refer to the program's webpage.

-Aside from taking on the role of life-long mentor, our faculty are preparing their students to become their colleagues.
-They expect each of their pupils to, one day, stand beside them as a leader in the field.
-Our clinical psychology students often attend conferences and community events with CSPP and their faculty-whether it is presenting at psychological conventions or connecting with CSPP’s thousands of alumni, our students begin making connections in the field from the day they first set foot in our classrooms.
+Aside from taking on the role of life-long mentor, our faculty are preparing their graduate students to become their colleagues.
+They expect each of their pupils to, one day, stand beside them as leaders in the field.
+Our clinical psychology students often attend conferences and community events with CSPP and their faculty-whether it is presenting at psychological conventions or connecting with thousands of CSPP alumni, our students begin making connections in the field from the day they first set foot in our classrooms.

-Each of CSPP’s Clinical PhD and the Clinical PsyD programs prepare graduates for licensure as psychologists in California and most other states.
+The clinical PhD and clinical PsyD programs prepare you for licensure as a psychologist in California and most other states.
 All CSPP clinical psychology doctoral students graduate with at least 1,500 hours of supervised internship experience to meet the doctoral internship placement requirement for California Board of Psychology licensure.
-Students planning to seek licensure in California must accrue an additional 1,500 post-doctoral hours.
+If you plan to seek licensure in California, you must accrue an additional 1,500 post-doctoral hours.